Nuitka/Nuitka-website/posts/nuitka-release-039.rst

 - The code to add a traceback is now our own, which made it possible to use frames that do not contain line numbers and a code object capable of lookups.

 - Raising exceptions or adding to tracebacks has been made way faster by reusing a cached frame objects for the task.

-- The class used for saving exceptions temporarily (e.g. used in ``try``/``finally`` code, or with statement) has been improved so it doesn't make a copy of the exception with a C++ ``new`` call, but it simply stores the exception properties itself and creates the exception object only on demand, which is more efficient.
+- The class used for saving exceptions temporarily (e.g. used in ``try``/``finally`` code, or with statement) has been improved.

+  It now doesn't make a copy of the exception with a C++ ``new`` call, but it simply stores the exception properties itself and creates the exception object only on demand, which is more efficient.

 - When catching exceptions, the addition of tracebacks is now done without exporting and re-importing the exception to Python, but directly on the